sjentsch/lsjDocs/Ch11/Ch11_tTest_09.rst

 but you still want to run something like a *t*-test?
 This situation occurs a lot in real life.
 For the AFL winning margins data (``afl.margins`` from the |aflsmall_margins|_ data set), for instance, the Shapiro-Wilk test made it very clear that the normality assumption is violated.
-This is the situation where you want to use Wilcoxon tests.
+Thit is the situation where you want to use Wilcoxon tests.

-Like the *t*-test, the Wilcoxon test comes in two forms, one-sample and two-sample, and they’re used in more or less the exact same situations as the corresponding *t*-tests.
-Unlike the *t*-test, the Wilcoxon test doesn’t assume normality, which is nice.
-In fact, they don’t make any assumptions about what kind of distribution is involved.
+Like the *t*-test, the Wilcoxon test comes in two forms, one-sample and two-sample, and they are used in more or less the exact same situations as the corresponding *t*-tests.
+Unlike the *t*-test, the Wilcoxon test does not assume normality, which is nice.
+In fact, they do not make any assumptions about what kind of distribution is involved.
 In statistical jargon, this makes them **nonparametric tests**.
-While avoiding the normality assumption is nice, there’s a drawback: the Wilcoxon test is usually less powerful than the *t*-test (i.e., higher Type II error rate).
-I won’t discuss the Wilcoxon tests in as much detail as the *t*-tests, but I’ll give you a brief overview.
+While avoiding the normality assumption is nice, there is a drawback: the Wilcoxon test is usually less powerful than the *t*-test (i.e., higher Type II error rate).
+I will not discuss the Wilcoxon tests in as much detail as the *t*-tests, but I will give you a brief overview.

 Two sample Mann-Whitney U test
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-I’ll start by describing the **Mann-Whitney U test**, since it’s
+I will start by describing the **Mann-Whitney U test**, since it is
 actually simpler than the one sample version.
-Suppose we’re looking at
+Suppose we are looking at
 the scores of 10 people on some test.
 Since my imagination has now
-failed me completely, let’s pretend it’s a “test of awesomeness” and
+failed me completely, let us pretend it is a “test of awesomeness” and
 there are two groups of people, “A” and “B”.
-I’m curious to know which
+I am curious to know which
 group is more awesome.
 The data are included in the |awesome|_ data set,
 and there are two variables apart from the usual ``ID`` variable:
 ``scores`` |continuous| and ``group`` |nominal|.